kelong/JuniorRoute/documentation/1.0/forms_authentication.markdown

 -
 This class deserializes the forms authentication ticket's JSON user data, if any, to the specified type.

-In the below example, data is retrieved from within an endpoint method:
+In the below example, data is retrieved from within an endpoint method.

 {% highlight csharp %}
 public class Account